Minimally invasive surgery techniques including arthroscopy have revolutionized treatment.

 In the majority of hip arthroscopy cases, when a regional anesthesia is used, a spinal block is used rather than an epidural.
 A spinal block and epidural differ both in where the medication is administered into the spine as well as in the duration of its effect.
 For long cases, which will require an anesthesiologist to continually dose a patient over time, an epidural is warranted.
 For cases when a procedure should not exceed three hours, a spinal block is typically adequate.
 An anesthesiologist speaks with each patient prior to a procedure in order to make sure the patient is adequately informed.
 To learn more, read about Anesthesiology Frequently Asked Questions.

-A brace is worn for 2 weeks following surgery to prevent extreme flexion and extension of the hip, and is only worn during weight bearing activities using crutches.
+- Brace: A brace is worn for 2 weeks following surgery to prevent extreme flexion and extension of the hip, and is only worn during weight bearing activities using crutches.
 Due to the configuration of the brace, it must be worn over clothes.
-The brace, which is purchased through insurance, can be ordered by the Center and delivered to the hospital on the day of surgery.
+The brace, which is purchased through insurance, can be ordered by the Hip Preservation Service and delivered to the hospital on the day of surgery.

-The ice machine is a rented ice cooling system that is ordered by the Center office and delivered to the hospital on the day of surgery.
+- Ice machine: The ice machine is a rented ice cooling system that is ordered by the Hip Preservation Service and delivered to the hospital on the day of surgery.
 It is to be used 4-6 times a day for 20-30 minutes at a time.